 - Add strips of egg omelette, 1 tsp of crab meat, strips of green bean, cucumber, Chinese sausage, 2 pieces of prawn and 1-2 sprigs of fresh coriander leaves if you choose to use.

 - Fold the side near you up and then fold the two sides in firmly tuck and roll up tightly.

-After making our very own version of Popiah we can never head out to get the store made one.
-Sometimes we are never satisfied with just okay when we have the best.
+Trying out making your very own version of Popiah, you could never head out to get it from the store.
+Sometimes we are never satisfied with just “okay” when we have the best.
 Take a photo of your version, send us an email, tag us on Instagram, tweet us, anything.
 We love to see you trying out our recipe!

 – xoxo, Joe and Angela